benjiao/ContainerLevelSensor/README.md

 [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]

-A DIY sensor for measuring the fill level of a container (e.g. a water tank), based on an ESP32-C3 and a VL53L0x time-of-flight distance sensor, reporting to Home Assistant over ESPHome.
+A DIY sensor for measuring the fill level of a container (e.g. our cat food bin), based on an ESP32-C3 and a VL53L0x time-of-flight distance sensor, reporting to Home Assistant over ESPHome.